 And Then There's These Other Folks

-Many times you can hear these folks saying that no matter how hard they fought against something, no matter how much they tried to not do something, it STILL SHOWED UP just like they were afraid it was going to I the first place.
+You hear these folks saying that no matter how hard they fought against something, no matter how much they tried to not do something, it STILL SHOWED UP just like they were afraid it was going to in the first place.

 But Wait, There's More